 If lawmakers are educated on the debilitating effects of overtaxation in markets such as California, they might be more inclined to keep the federal government from adding another layer of unreasonable costs.

 More than ever, Main Street cannabis operators need to push to remove marijuana from the federal Controlled Substances Act rather than rescheduling the drug.

 Federal legalization is coming in some form, and Main Street cannabis needs to get involved and educate Congress as much as possible about how regulated cannabis markets operate well, where they can improve and why improper rescheduling, heavy taxation or other federal overreach would be devastating to small businesses across the country.

 Aaron Smith is co-founder and chief executive officer of the Denver- and Washington DC-based National Cannabis Industry Association.
-You can reach him at email@example.com.
+He can be reached at firstname.lastname@example.org.